Fundamental limitations for quantum and nano thermodynamics: Results

-More generally, we would like criteria which tells us whether one state can be transformed into another under some thermodynamical process.
+More generally, we would like to have criteria which tells us whether one state can be transformed into another under some thermodynamical process.
 As we have seen, because of finite size or quantum effects, the decreasing of the free energy is not a valid criteria which determines whether a thermodynamic transition can occur.
-For transitions between a system $\rho$ and a system $\sigma$, both diagonal in the energy eigenbasis, we can derive such criteria, which we call thermo-majorization.
+For transitions between a system $\rho$ and a system $\sigma$, both diagonal in the energy eigenbasis, we can derive necessary and sufficient criteria, which we call thermo-majorization.
 It is based on the majorization condition for state transformations which is a necessary and sufficient condition for state transformations under permutation maps.
-It's construction is given in Section \supthermomaj\ of the \supl, and we state the result in Box \ref{fig:thermomaj}.
+Its construction is given in \ref{sec:major}, and we state the result in Figure \ref{fig:thermomaj}.
+An alternative derivation of our thermo-majorization condition can be obtained by adapting results of Ruch and Mead, studied in the context of decoherence and a particular master equation\cite{ruch1975diagram,ruch1976principle,ruch1978mixing} and combining them with our proof that Thermal Operations are Gibbs preserving ones given in \ref{sec:gibbspreserving} (this latter result in the special case of a heat bath composed of many independent systems was provided in \cite{janzing_thermodynamic_2000}).
+The derivation we present in \ref{sec:major} is more direct, and proves the conjecture that the ``mixing distance'' decreases in thermodynamical systems -- a problem which has been open since 1975~\cite{ruch1976principle}.
+We are also able to prove the converse.

 In the case where $\rho$ is not diagonal in the energy eigenbasis, but the final state $\sigma$ is diagonal, then transformations are possible if and only if transformations are possible from $\rhodec$ to $\sigma$.
 The reason is simple -- dephasing in the energy eigenbasis commutes with Thermal Operations\cite{thermoiid} since the latter must conserve energy.
 Since we can dephase the final state without changing it (as it is already diagonal in the energy basis) we can use the fact that dephasing commutes with our operations to instead dephase the initial state without changing whether the transformation is possible.